 Into the Blue Lagoon

 Oludeniz, which literally means “blue lagoon” in Turkish, is a popular vacation town on the Turkish Riviera.
-The beautiful gradient from dark blue to pale turquoise has made this beach world famous.
+The beautiful gradient from dark blue to pale turquoise has made this beach world-famous.

 It is always peaceful there, so much so that it has been given the alternative name “sea of silence.”
 Numerous paragliding options provide access to the area’s breathtaking scenery, where the sky is the deepest blue and the vegetation is the greenest it can be.
+Here you can check out some more places for paragliding in Turkey.

 For its suitable location, Oludeniz is also renowned as one of the top paragliding locations in Europe.
 It is easy to get a Turkey visa for US citizens and that can be applied by submitting an online application.